-We separate images from $\mathcal{I}_{att}$ into two subsets, those retaining the original decision where adversarial attack failed to construct $\mathcal{I}_{fail}$, and those changing decision where adversarial attack succeeded to construct $\mathcal{I}_{succeed}$.
+We separate images from $\mathcal{I}_{att}$ into two subsets, those retaining the original decision where the adversarial attack failed to construct $\mathcal{I}_{fail}$, and those changing decision where adversarial attack succeeded to construct $\mathcal{I}_{succeed}$.
 The percentage of images falling in each subset and the corresponding average $IoU_{Att\_GT}$ are summarized in Table~\ref{tab:analysis1}.
-Since all the images are correctly classified by the original network, both subsets show large IoU scores.
-Between the two subsets, $\mathcal{I}_{fail}$ obtains notably higher IoU than $\mathcal{I}_{succeed}$.
-Focusing on the 5,857 images with IoU$<0.5$, we examined the percentage of images falling in each subset and the average confidence score on the correct label.
+Since the original network correctly classifies all the images, both subsets show large IoU scores.
+Between the two subsets, $\mathcal{I}_{fail}$ obtains higher IoU than $\mathcal{I}_{succeed}$.
+Focusing on the 5,857 images with IoU$<0.5$, we examined the percentage of images falling in each subset and the average confidence score on the correct label of the original images.
 The results are reported in Table~\ref{tab:analysis1-2}.
-Combining results from Table~\ref{tab:analysis1} and Table~\ref{tab:analysis1-2}, we observed that the images with low attention IoU tend to obtain low confidence score in the targeted correct label and have higher vulnerability to be adversarially attacked.
+When IoU is less than 0.5, the model does not focus on the foreground area of the target and does not use task-related features.
+However, at this time, the model still maintains high confidence, which shows that the model uses many image features that are not relevant to the task.
+Combining results from Table~\ref{tab:analysis1} and Table~\ref{tab:analysis1-2}, we observed that the images with low IoU tend to obtain high confidence scores based on the task-unrelated features and have higher vulnerability to be adversarially attacked.